Nier (video game): Synopsis

 The game jumps forward five years, with the situation worsening.
 The protagonist and Emil successfully find the power necessary to free Kainé and kill the giant Shade, but getting the power transforms Emil into a skeletal being the villagers fear.
-Under Devola and Popola's guidance, the party seek out parts of a stone key that will unlock a pathway to the Shadowlord.
+Under Devola's and Popola's guidance, the party seeks parts of a stone key that will unlock a pathway to the Shadowlord.
 After defeating five Shades and assembling the key, the team goes to defeat the Shadowlord.
 Devola and Popola then confront the party, revealing themselves to be allied with the Shadowlord in the name of a greater plan.
 1300 years prior, humanity faced extinction due to an incurable disease.
-In an attempt to survive, they separated their souls from their bodies; the current humans are the artificial Replicants who developed their own personalities, while the Shades are human souls—dubbed Gestalts—who are slowly losing their minds through being unable to reunite with their bodies.
+In an attempt to survive, they separated their souls from their bodies; the current humans are artificial Replicant bodies who developed their own personalities, while the Shades are human souls—dubbed Gestalts—who are slowly losing their minds through being unable to reunite with their bodies.
 The Black Scrawl is a side effect of the Gestalts' insanity degrading their Replicant counterparts.
-The Shadowlord is the prime Gestalt used to stabilise them, and Devola and Popola are androids who oversee the system.
-The party defeat them, with Emil sacrificing himself in the process.
+The Shadowlord is the prime Gestalt used to stabilize them, and Devola and Popola are androids who oversee the system.
+The party defeats the twins, with Emil sacrificing himself in the process.
 The remaining group then defeats the Shadowlord, revealed to be the Gestalt of the prologue's protagonist, with his actions driven by the wish to save his Yonah by reuniting her Gestalt and Replicant.
-The Gestalt Yonah dissipates to save her Replicant version's life, and the protagonist kills the Shadowlord after Grimoire Weiss sacrifices himself to weaken his power.
+Though successfully rejoined, the Gestalt Yonah dissipates to save her Replicant version's life, and after Grimoire Weiss sacrifices himself to weaken the Shadowlord's power, the protagonist kills him.

 If the player enters further playthroughs, events start just after Kainé is freed.
 Kainé's past is focused on, showing the discrimination she suffered due to her parents' deaths, being born intersex, and later being partially possessed by the rogue Gestalt Tyrann.
-Through Tyrann, the player can understand the previously-garbled speech of Gestalts.
+Through Tyrann, the player can understand the previously garbled speech of Gestalts.
 New story sequences show the Gestalt antagonists' motivations and backstory, showing them to be sentient and fighting for their own beliefs and goals.
-The second ending shows the spirit of the Gestalt protagonist and Yonah reuniting in the afterlife, and reveals that Emil survived; further information confirms that the Shadowlord's death will lead to humanity's extinction as Replicants and Gestalts can no longer be rejoined.
+The second ending shows the spirit of the Gestalt protagonist and Yonah reuniting in the afterlife and reveals that Emil survived; further information confirms that the Shadowlord's death will lead to humanity's extinction as Replicants and Gestalts can no longer be rejoined.
 In a third or further playthrough, Kainé becomes overwhelmed by Tyrann, going berserk and forcing the protagonist to fight her.
-The protagonist can either kill her to end her suffering (the third ending), or sacrifice his life for her (the fourth ending).
-The latter choice erases memory of him from Kainé and Yonah, and deletes all of the player's save data.
+The protagonist can either kill her to end her suffering (the third ending) or sacrifice his life for her (the fourth ending).
+The latter choice erases memory of him from Kainé and Yonah and deletes all of the player's save data.